Resource Modeling Best Practices for REST APIs

 match: "^[a-z][A-Za-z0-9]*$"

-This pipeline blocks merges if required fields are removed, naming conventions are violated, or breaking changes are detected without explicit version bumps.
+This pipeline blocks merges if required fields are removed, naming conventions are violated, or breaking changes are introduced without an explicit version bump.

 npx @openapitools/openapi-generator-cli generate \